Resistance makes success more difficult

 The transition from therapist to business coach included several unexpected challenges.
 I uncovered aspects about myself which I didn’t realize existed.
 Fortunately, some were positive.
 Others; however, were not very pretty.
-My limiting beliefs began to arise.
+My limiting beliefs surfaced.

 Starting a new business meant doing some things I didn’t enjoy.
 Rather than complain, I chose to shift my perception about networking and speaking.
 My resistance to speaking needed to be resolved.

-Although it was difficult to admit, several long-held fears were holding me back.
+Although it was difficult to admit, several long-held fears held me back.
 Fortunately, I realized they were not based upon reality.
 In fact, they weren’t even logical.

 Finally remove resistance

 It was time to remove the resistance.
 A clear purpose, strategy and plan set the stage for my transformation.Get brutally honest about your level of commitment.
 What is it that you want so strongly, you are willing to do anything to achieve that result?
 Read full post. #getpaidwhatyoureworth Click To Tweet

 - Identify your purpose.
 Get brutally honest about your level of commitment.
 What is it that you want so strongly, you are willing to do anything to achieve that result?

 - Focus on the vision.
 Visualization is a powerful tool.
 Athletes include it in their training program.
 Regularly picture yourself achieving your goal.
 Create your success story.
 Remember to make it vivid and real.
-As you focus on the end result, clearly visioning your success, your brain gets the message that this is important to you.
+As you focus on the end result, clearly visioning your success, this sends a message to your brain about it’s importance.

 - Reframe.
 Instead of focusing on what you don’t want to do, set your sights on what you do want to achieve.
 Move toward a solution rather than away from a problem.
-Therefore, create a story that’s positive and exciting.
+Therefore, create a positive, exciting and meaningful story.

 - Strategize.
 Outline your plan; however, be flexible.
 Don’t worry about all the necessary steps along the way.
 Over-emphasizing the “how” contributes to perfectionism and procrastination.
 Avoiding mistakes reinforces fear and resistance.